kavilla/COSC5800/README.md

 # Final Project for COSC5800

-Final project to implement an online conference review database system using Python, Flask, FlaskRestPlus,and with an oracle database as the back end.
+Final project to implement an online conference review database system using Python, Flask, FlaskRestPlus, and with an oracle database as the back end.
 Front end was built in ReactJS, which was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).